kuzzleio/kuzzle/doc/2/guides/getting-started/2-store-and-access-data/index.md

 ::: info
 Kuzzle uses Elasticsearch as a NoSQL document storage.
-Elasticsearch is primarly designed to be a search engine, so there are limitations when using it as a database.
+Elasticsearch is primarily designed to be a search engine, so there are limitations when using it as a database.
 Learn more about those limitations in our in-depth guides: [Database mappings](/core/2/guides/some-link) and [Querying Elasticsearch](/core/2/guides/some-link)
 :::